prnthp/fillet/README.md

 ## Osiris Package
 ### Ganesh
-Python script that harvests information by invoking rosbag upon a "recordbegin" from the /control topic.
+Service that harvests information by invoking rosbag upon a "recordbegin" command, takes arguments: command filename [topics].
+Giving command "recordend" kills all rosbag nodes.

-TODO: Convert to service

 ### Reaper
 Service that kills and lets roslaunch ressurect /socket_node upon a "unityshutdown" on the input.